inhumantsar/docker-ansible/README.md

 * `PYPI` - Path to Python requirements.
 Default: `$WORKDIR/requirements.txt`
 * `SYSPKGS` - Path to system package deps.
 Default: `$WORKDIR/system_packages.txt`
 * `GPG_PK` - *Unencrypted* ASCII GPG key for working with git-crypt.
+* `VAULTFILE` - Path to a plaintext file containing the vault password. `--vault-password-file` is added to the `ansible-playbook` command if this file is present.
+Defaults to `$WORDIR/vault-password.txt`.

 ### Conventions